theajack/disable-devtool/README.md

-    disableMenu?: boolean; // Whether to disable the right-click menu Default is true stopIntervalTime?: number; // Waiting time to cancel monitoring on mobile clearIntervalWhenDevOpenTrigger?: boolean; // Whether to stop monitoring after triggering the default is false, this parameter is invalid when using ondevtoolclose detactors?: Array<DetectorType>; // Enabled detectors See 3.5 for details of detectors.
+    disableMenu?: boolean; // Whether to disable the right-click menu Default is true stopIntervalTime?: number; // Waiting time to cancel monitoring on mobile clearIntervalWhenDevOpenTrigger?: boolean; // Whether to stop monitoring after triggering the default is false, this parameter is invalid when using ondevtoolclose detectors?: Array<DetectorType>; // Enabled detectors See 3.5 for details of detectors.
 The default is all, it is recommended to use all clearLog?: boolean; // Whether to clear the log every time disableSelect?: boolean; // Whether to disable selection text Default is false disableCopy?: boolean; // Whether to disable copying, default is false